Fisher Identifiability Analysis of Longitudinal Vehicle Dynamics: Nonlinear Least-Squares Analysis

 For our experimental study, we use data from an instrumented heavy-duty vehicle driving on-road to validate our analytic sensitivity expressions.
 The experimental vehicle is instrumented with a final-drive torque sensor, GPS, and a CAN interface which logs data through a Simulink real-time machine.
-The precise details of this experimental setup can be referenced in \cite{Kandel00} This setup allows us to record values of wheel torque, road grade, velocity and acceleration, braking indicator, and other useful signals.
+Our use of GPS to measure vehicle velocity negates the requirement for consideration of wheel slip in our dynamical model.
+The precise details of this experimental setup can be referenced in \cite{Kandel00}.
+This setup allows us to record values of wheel torque, road grade, velocity and acceleration, braking indicator, and other useful signals.
 To conduct our experimental comparison, we cut the data using the braking indicator to avoid unmodeled braking dynamics.
-Then, we compute the sensitivites of the vehicle velocity with respect to each nominal parameter value both numerically and using our analytic expressions.
+Then, we compute the sensitivites of the vehicle velocity with respect to each nominal parameter value both numerically (via \ref{Num:sens}) and using our analytic expressions from the previous section.
+With both sets of sensitivities, we compute Fisher information using (\ref{itheta}).
 Figure 2 demonstrates the results of this comparison.
 Overall, we observe strong agreement between numeric and analytic sensitivity signals for highway driving.
 Upon computing the Fisher information matrices for both the analytic and numeric cases, our resulting Cram\'er-Rao estimation error lower bounds also agree.
+This validates the accuracy of our derivations, and shows the necessary approximations have minimal effect on the accuracy of our analytic expressions relative to a more computationally expensive and general approach for computing the sensitivities.
 Table 2 shows the Cram\'er-Rao bounds obtained from the above data sample.